 The son signaled to his mother that he would already be there, and when he turned to Isis, he saw her already halfway to her parents' car.
 He watched the vehicle leave their property with a serious countenance.

 When he returned to the house, Klaus' parents were waiting for him at the door, away from the other guests.

 – You look upset, my son, – his mother said worriedly, placing her hand on Klaus's forearm.

 He was trying to keep his breathing calm, but it was relatively difficult in this situation.
 His eyes looked injected in a way that only his parents knew, and they paled more than was natural.

 The next few words were enough to take away the inner terror that haunted his runaway family from a macabre past.

-– I think we've been discovered – Klaus whispered worriedly, showing them his sharp, target teeth, thirsty with primitive instincts.
+– I think we've been discovered – Klaus whispered worriedly, showing them his sharp, canine teeth, craving for primitive instincts.

 Vielen Dank für das Lesen!

 Wir können Inkspired kostenlos behalten, indem wir unseren Besuchern Werbung anzeigen.
 Bitte unterstützen Sie uns, indem Sie den AdBlocker auf die Whitelist setzen oder deaktivieren.

 Laden Sie danach die Website neu, um Inkspired weiterhin normal zu verwenden.